diskuv/dkcoder/README.md

 ## Licenses

+Copyright 2023 Diskuv, Inc.

+Full source code and other platforms are available with a "DkSDK SOFTWARE DEVELOPMENT KIT LICENSE AGREEMENT" from
+<https://diskuv.com/pricing>, and is free for security engineers,
+educators and related-field researchers (ex. programming language theory, memory and thread modeling) on request.

-`dktool` is available under the Open Software License version 3.0,
+`DkSDKCoder_Std` documentation and the `./dk`, `./dk.cmd` and `__dk.cmake` build scripts are also available under the Open Software License version 3.0,
-<https://opensource.org/license/osl-3-0-php/>.
+<https://opensource.org/license/osl-3-0-php/>, **at your option**.
 A guide to the Open Software License version 3.0 is available at
 <https://rosenlaw.com/OSL3.0-explained.htm>.

+The "DkSDK Coder Runtime Binaries" is the set of `.tar` and `.zip` archives distributed by Diskuv, Inc. and downloaded by the `./dk`, `./dk.cmd` and `__dk.cmake` build scripts.
+DkSDK Coder Runtime Binaries © 2023 by Diskuv, Inc. is licensed under Attribution-NoDerivatives 4.0 International.
+To view a copy of this license, visit <http://creativecommons.org/licenses/by-nd/4.0/>.

+The `ocaml*` executables within the DkSDK Coder Runtime Binaries have their own [LPGL2.1 license with Static Linking Exceptions](./LICENSE-LGPL21-ocaml).
+The `codept-lib-dkcodersig` executable within the DkSDK Coder Runtime Binaries has a similar [LPGL2.1 license with Static Linking Exceptions](./LICENSE-LGPL21-octachron).
+You are free to replace both the `codept-lib-dkcodersig` executable and the `ocaml*` executables with your own compiled binaries.

+`DkSDKCoder_Gen` and all other `DkSDKCoder_*` and `DkCoder_*` libraries and executables are licensed under the [DkSDK SOFTWARE DEVELOPMENT KIT LICENSE AGREEMENT](./LICENSE-DKSDK).

 ### 7-Zip